Pride and Prejudice Themes & Analysis

 They agree with me in apprehending that this false step in one daughter will be injurious to the fortunes of all the others; for who, as Lady Catherine herself condescendingly says, will connect themselves with such a family?

-Symbolism in Pride & Prejudice
+Reading Symbolism in Pride and Prejudice

 All this she must possess… and to all this she must yet add something more substantial, in the improvement of her mind by extensive reading.

-Imagery in Pride & Prejudice
+Dancing Symbolism in Pride and Prejudice

-Metaphors in Pride & Prejudice
+🎨 Metaphors in Pride and Prejudice

 Playing the piano is one of the most remarkable metaphors in the novel.
 It represents persistence and self-discipline, as well as self-awareness.
 At the first ball, Mary Bennet plays the piano, ignorant of her lack of taste and skill.
 Lady Catherine boasts of her perfect education and ability to play as if talent consists of education only.